huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 You always have 3 options in any circumstance/situation in life: change it, accept it, or leave it.
 If you don't like something, change it.
 If you can't change it, change your attitude.
 Never complain about anything.
-[Everything is your fault.](https://www.amazon.de/-/en/Jocko-Willink/dp/1250183863) Don't make any excuses.
+[Everything is your fault.](https://www.amazon.de/-/en/Jocko-Willink/dp/1250183863) Take ownership and responsibility.
+Don't make any excuses.
 Things that are not your fault can still be your responsibility.

 Determine the variables that are within your control.
 Control the controllable.
+[Set your house in perfect order before you criticize the world.](https://www.goodreads.com/book/show/30257963-12-rules-for-life)